clayfreeman/AirTrafficControl/README.md

 ## Install
-To install a pre-made binary of this tweak, add the repository `https://clayfreeman.com/apt` and install the "Air Traffic Control" package.
+To install a pre-made binary of this tweak, add the repository `https://clayfreeman.com/apt` and install the `Air Traffic Control` package.

 ## Build
 To build this extension, make sure you have `theos` setup as per the